turingschool/backend-curriculum-site/prework/index.md

 Before moving any further, complete all of the projects listed in Day 7 of the Backend Prework Repository.
 If you have more time, get ahead of the curve by working through the following activities.
 They are listed in order of priority.

 1. Complete the [Railsbridge Curriculum](http://curriculum.railsbridge.org/ruby/)
 1. Follow [This Lesson](http://backend.turing.io/module1/lessons/git_and_github) to learn more about Git and Github.
 Create some repositories to practice these commands.
-This will describe the workflow you will need throughout your time at Turing.
+You will use the git workflow described in this lesson extensively throughout your coding career.
 1. Dive deeper into Ruby with [Launch School's Ruby Book](https://launchschool.com/books/ruby)
 1. Become a command line master by working through [Michael Hartl's command line book](https://www.learnenough.com/command-line-tutorial)